Stranger things

 Strangely enough, there is another kit of the Naranjero, reputedly -given the horrid nature of the molds- made in Mordor by Unicraft.
 I saw it and run away like hell as fast as I could.

 We are here, with this Argentinian "El Barón Rojo" (The Red Baron) kit, I believe slightly better off, but not completely off the hook.
 This is yet another example of 3D printing not reaching at all the basic quality of an injected kit, and falling quite below the minimum standards of surface and detail we now expect form even the simplest kit.
-Good for a toy, but not for a serious modeler.
+Good for a very simple replica, but not for the more serious modeler.
 Although perhaps with some potential as a starting point?

 Still, the 3D-printing kit industry may provide you with some things others won't, hence their place in the Modeling Universe.
 But you will have to make a LOT of concessions and allowances, and/or replace a number of parts, do quite a bit of scratchbuilding, and be prepared for surfaces more suitable to serve as sanding tools, given their roughness and abundance of ridges.
 My recent experience with a "VFR" kit discouraged my from building any crude 3D-printed kit, as the product is definitively lacking in all departments.